Published: Jan 07, 2014

 As always, your outcome will only be as good as your taxonomy, content, and classification.
 Automated related content and topic pages can take some of the drudgery out of managing content-heavy websites, but they still require editorial attention.
 Here are some other best practices to ensure your topic pages add

 If flexibility in content publishing is a key goal for your team, then it’s time to try taxonomy-driven design.
-On January 9, Stephanie will show you how when she presents our next virtual seminar,
+Check out Stephanie’s virtual seminar, Managing Content Sprawl.

 As the principal of Dovecot Studio, Stephanie has helped diverse clients such as Nickelodeon, Arcade Fire, and the United Nations to make more sense of their content.
 Get more taxonomy goodness on Twitter by following @dovecotstudio.